-So many times, did we see him - and his companion - running quickly through the garden, from one pine tree to another, or letting birds know who was the guardian of the great tree.
-Now, the head barely moved, as a handful of hazelnuts lie next to him.
+We saw hi so many times - and his companion - running quickly through the garden, from one pine tree to another.
+Sometimes, he would let birds know who was the guardian of the great tree.
+Now, the head barely moved, as a handful of hazelnuts lingered next to him.
 Already shelled, ready to be savoured.
 I said my goodbye, but what did he hear?
 The darkness came and he was dead.

 His life was seen, honoured, and appreciated.
 I am grateful, oh so grateful, for all those precious glimpses of his life.